NDavidsonLab/onboarding/onboarding.md

 **Individual meetings:** We schedule weekly individual meetings.
  Once you join the lab, contact Natalie to set up a time.
  These are set up for a term to accommodate class schedules.
- We don't reschedule these meetings by default if one of the parties (Natalie or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Milton to reschedule.
+ We don't reschedule these meetings by default if one of the parties (Natalie or you) are out of town, so if you do want to meet in a week but travel conflicts, contact Natalie to reschedule.
  The goal of the weekly meeting is to:

  1. Discuss challenges.
  2. Plan strategy (project related, personal career, etc).

-**Triannual self reflection:** Every four months students, postdocs, and staff will individually meet with Milton to discuss their existing goals, current progress made and set goals for the next interval.
+**Triannual self reflection:** Every four months students, postdocs, and staff will individually meet with Natalie to discuss their existing goals, current progress made and set goals for the next interval.
 To prepare for these meetings students and staff are required to create an activity report that contains any of the following information (if applicable):

 - publications: submitted/accepted/published